fablab-leoben/UV_furnace/README.md

 #### 9.4 Demonstration

-Start your furnace and you will see the incoming data in you graph:
+Start your furnace and you will see the incoming data in your graph:
 ![alt-text](https://github.com/fablab-leoben/UV_furnace/blob/master/miscellaneous/Grafana_demonstration.JPG)

 ### 10. App